 Box Roof Vent

 Also known as static roof vents, box vents are about as simple as a roof vent gets.
-Manufactured by brands like Broan-NuTone and Air Vent, these vents don’t utilize fans, thermostats, or bearings.
+Manufactured by brands like Broan-NuTone, Air Vent, and GAF, these vents don’t utilize fans, thermostats, or bearings.
 They merely sit atop roofs passively allowing air to vent through their side slots.

 Their uncomplicated nature makes box roof vents easy to install and even easier to maintain.
 They keep weather out, and they tend to have a low-profile appearance that homeowners prefer.
 They’re also very inexpensive.